nallapuneniprudhvi/Farmer_Customer_Connect/README.md

 ## Sprint 4:

 * Started Implementing a new user story i.e., Product display page for Customers
-* Assigned roles in the signp process i.e., Farmer or Customer.
+* Assigned roles in the Sign-up process i.e., Farmer or Customer.
 * Designed a product page for the customer and farmer.
 We have designed a product page where only farmer can add products
-* Resolved some bugs that came up while signing out and assigned an api form the signout
+* Resolved some bugs that came up while signing out and assigned an api for the signout
-* Integrated the product page and Sign-In page such that after signin page will be redirected to the products page
+* Integrated the product page and Sign-in page such that after signin page will be redirected to the products page